algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Technical Specification.md

 - As a user, I want to be able to know if the luminous signage is not behaving as intended in order to prevent damage.

-    A module to monitor the voltage going through a cable will be used to calculate if all the leds are working in accordance with what they should be.
+    A sensor monitoring the voltage going through the transformator will be used to know if the luminous signage is working or not.

-    The function should take the voltage, the number of leds and the intensity of the lights as an input and return a boolean, true if the luminous signage is working as intended and false if it is not.
+    The sensor used has an accuracy of 0.2% which allow us to know if the current drop is normal or not in a line having up to 250 Leds.
+If a sign is having more than 250 Leds, we will have to wait for 2 Leds to be off to know if the current drop is normal or not.

+    If the voltage drops by at least 1/250th of it's usual lowest value, the function will return true, if it is not the case, it will return false.

 - As a user, I want to be able to create a schedule for the luminous signage in order to do all of the above automatically.